yoasif/yoasif.github.io/_posts/2018-09-18-when-linux-native-software-isnt-available-why-do-we-emulate-the-windows-version-arent-mac-and-linux-more-similar.markdown

 ---
-layout: post
+layout: reddit-post
 title:  "When Linux native software isn’t available, why do we “emulate” the Windows version?
-Aren&rsquo;t Mac and Linux more similar?"
+Aren't Mac and Linux more similar?"
 date:   2018-09-18 16:48:14 UTC
 categories: social comments
 tags: firefox ui